Tips for Docking a Personal Watercraft

 Docking a PWC at a Marina

-Docking your PWC at a busy dock or marina presents a whole new set of challenges.
-You need to keep your speed down and your eyes wide open when docking in a busy environment.
+Docking your personal watercraft at a busy dock or marina presents a whole new set of challenges.
+Keep your speed down and your eyes wide open when docking in a busy environment.
 Follow the rules when maneuvering through a marina, and keep a constant lookout for any boats or other PWCs in motion.
 Remember, your PWC is small and may not be visible to larger vessels, so be prepared to take evasive action.

 Factor in Dock Height

-Avoid damage to your PWC by attaching fenders before you dock.
+Avoid damaging your PWC by attaching fenders before you dock.
 Also, have your dock lines ready to quickly secure your PWC before it can get bounced around against the dock.
-Always attach mooring lines from the front and rear of your PWC to the dock so it won’t drift around and hit against the dock.
+Always attach mooring lines from the front and rear of your PWC to the dock so it won’t drift around and hit it.
 Finally, because of the risk of damage to your personal watercraft when moored to a dock, you may want to anchor or beach your PWC instead.